CitaZane/ant-farm/README.md

 go run . "<example00.txt>"
 ```

-There is a test file created, to run all the audit commands at the same time.
+There is a test file created, check how ants find they way in different maps.

 ```
 bash test.sh